paucoma/dDnsViaWebServer/README.md

 ## Installation

-1. Create an **API Key** with Function Access ** dns-* ** this includes All dns functions 1a. dns-add_record
+- Create an **API Key** with Function Access ** dns-(asterix) ** this includes All dns functions
++ dns-add_record
-1b. dns-list_records
++ dns-list_records
-1c. dns-remove_record
++ dns-remove_record

-2. Add a **custom DNS record** with the hostname that you wish 2a.
-Type: **A**
+- Add a **custom DNS record** with the hostname that you wish
++ Type: **A**
-2b.
-Value: any IP address as we will update this
++ Value: any IP address as we will update this

-3. Install and configure the php script on your webserver.
+- Install and configure the php script on your webserver.
 Following instructions at [Dreamhost Wiki](http://wiki.dreamhost.com/Dynamic_DNS)
-3a. ssh into your webspace
+- ssh into your webspace
-3b. goto a web accessible directory and download the php script dyndns.php 3c. change the access rights and modify the script to include your
+- goto a web accessible directory and download the php script dyndns.php
+- change the access rights and modify the script to include your
-* '$DH_API_KEY', setting the value to the API key given
++ '$DH_API_KEY', setting the value to the API key given
-* '$HOSTS' to limit it to only the dns entries you wish to allow modification to
++ '$HOSTS' to limit it to only the dns entries you wish to allow modification to
-* '$PASSWD' to protect this page
++ '$PASSWD' to protect this page

-4. Download and configure the vbscript to the computer in the network you want to update the host domain name from
+- Download and configure the vbscript to the computer in the network you want to update the host domain name from

-5. Setup a repetitive task with the windows task scheduler to call this script.
+- Setup a repetitive task with the windows task scheduler to call this script.

 All done.